MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/Tools/UserSpaces/user_spaces.md

 ## USRSPC service program

 The service program contains the procedures related to user spaces management which are available for use by ILE programs.
+Programs will address it through USRSPCAPI binding directory.

 ### Common includes files used